mzoesch/JAFG/README.md

-Change mipmap in 2d array for better anti analyzing
+Change mipmap in 2d array for better anti analyzing <br />

-2way rendering @see Translucent
+2way rendering @see Translucent <br />

-Enum with methods for Transelucenty.
+Enum with methods for Transelucenty. <br />
-Images for Items
+Images for Items <br />
-@see grass / leaves with extra brush! because white!
+@see grass / leaves with extra brush! because white! <br />
-Make Unreal find the Textures on the fly and not set TObject pointer Consitent naming
+Make Unreal find the Textures on the fly and not set TObject pointer <br />
+Consitent naming <br />